Swarup-Patil/Travel-itinerary-generator/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is for evaluation purposes.
+Feel free to fork and modify.

 ---